AntonGrn/home-auto-ALMA/android-client/README.md

 **Figure 2**: Specify ALMA PublicServer

 ### Manual and Automatic login
-Once a server has been selected, you can go ahead and enter your user credentials (Figure 3), which are used by the PublicServer for mapping to a specific HomeServer instance.
+Once a server has been selected, you can manually enter your user credentials (Figure 3).
+These are used by the PublicServer for mapping to a specific HomeServer instance.

 <img src="./images/app_login.png" height="500">